Campus Safety

 Prioritizing the safety of students

-The Lauren McCluskey Foundation is dedicated to transforming how universities and colleges respond to and address relationship violence on campus.
-Through our focus on campus safety, we aim to honor Lauren McCluskey’s legacy by changing the culture that has historically responded poorly to violence on campuses across the United States.
-With over 5,000 colleges and universities receiving Title IX Federal funding, our efforts focus on education, collaboration, and accountability to create safer and more supportive environments for students nationwide.
+The Lauren McCluskey Foundation was founded to transform how universities and colleges respond to and address relationship violence on campus.
+Through our focus on campus safety, we honor Lauren McCluskey’s legacy by changing the culture that has historically responded poorly to violence on college campuses.

 Jill Keynote speaker CS Conf scaled